-REVitalize is a collaboration between NYC-EJA, PUSH Buffalo, The POINT CDC, and UPROSE, to address the opportunities and challenges associated with community energy planning/ownership efforts.
+REVitalize is a collaboration between NYC-EJA, PUSH Buffalo, The POINT CDC, and UPROSE, to address the opportunities and challenges associated with community energy planning and community-owned solar.
 As part of this process, REVitalize seeks to create a replicable planning model where local grassroots organizations carry out baseline research to identify their community’s energy needs, articulate goals and objectives to address them, and identify resources for implementation.
-The NYC Environmental Justice Alliance (NYC-EJA) will provide technical assistance to the three community-based organizations in developing their plans.
-Building on this information, NYC-EJA will facilitate a constant dialogue between project partners and NYS government to articulate policy and programmatic recommendations to the NYS Governor’s Office and NYSERDA to inform future government-community partnerships and support community-based energy planning.
+NYC-EJA provides technical assistance to the three community-based organizations in developing their plans.
+NYC-EJA and REVitalize partners facilitate dialogues with public officials and agencies to target and dismantle state regulatory barriers to community co-owned renewable energy projects, as well as articulate policy and programmatic recommendations to inform future government-community partnerships and support community-based energy planning.

 In September 2019, NYC-EJA co-organized and facilitated a stakeholder discussion with NYSERDA about plans to address Environmental Justice communities and LMI households within the 6 Gigawatt (GW) of new solar deployment by 2025 goal set by the CLCPA.
 The stakeholder meeting provided REVitalize partners, NYC-EJA members, and other community allies a unique opportunity to help guide NYSERDA as they shape the future of the $600+ million NY-Sun solar development program.